input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2023-04-21.md

 Earlier in the year, **Project Catalyst** launched the Ariob incubator program in collaboration with Iceaddis, a pan-African incubator and accelerator.

-The Ariob program is designed to elevate the most promising and impactful startups whose primary focus is tackling real-life challenges in Africa and that had initially received funding through Project Catalyst, the direct innovation engine of the Cardano blockchain.
+The Ariob program is designed to elevate the most promising and impactful startups whose primary focus is tackling real-life challenges in Africa and that had initially received funding through Project Catalyst, the innovation engine of the Cardano blockchain.

 In the initial cohort, Ariob helped eight early-stage ventures refine their businesses and prepare for presentations to pitch for either further funding or collaboration opportunities.
 To mark the completion of the initial cohort, Ariob ran a [Demo day](https://bit.ly/ARIOBDD) where the projects presented what they’d been working on.
 To find out more, [learn](https://ariob.io/) about Ariob and [Project Catalyst](https://projectcatalyst.io/), sign up for [Catalyst announcements](https://t.me/cardanocatalyst), [join](https://t.me/ProjectCatalystChat) the leading Telegram group or [Discord](https://discord.gg/2RnUtK8), and [subscribe](https://bit.ly/3dSZJvx) to the mailing list.